Apple confirms October 2018 event – will we see the new iPad Pro? | Trusted Reviews

-Apple has confirmed its next launch event – where it is expected to launch new iPad Pro and Mac products – will take place on October 30.
+Apple has confirmed its next launch event – where it is expected to launch new iPad Pr0 2018 and Mac products – will take place on October 30.

 The invite for the Brooklyn event, features the tagline “there’s more in the making”, which is a clear nod to creatives likely to be most excited by the prospect of the new 2018 iPad Pro.